danpeig/node-red-meshtastic-msg/README.md

 - Send packets to any Meshtastic APP (port num)
 - Plug and Play: no additional servers, no containers, no CLI, no binary files
 - Indirect support to MQTT via uplink/downlink channels
+- Supported connection modes: HTTP, HTTPS (TLS) and Serial
+- Can connect to multiple Meshtastic devices simultaneously

 ## Limitations
 - Connect directly to MQTT server: this is not supported by [Meshtastic Web](https://github.com/meshtastic/web)
-- Connect to a device via Bluetooth or Serial (not implemented yet)
+- Connect to a device via Bluetooth: Not supported by [Meshtastic Web](https://github.com/meshtastic/web)

 ## Automatic installation (recommended)

 From Node-RED palette manager, search for the package `@danpeig/node-red-meshtastic-msg` in the community library or NPM.

 ## Manual installation

 1. Place the project files inside a folder called `node-red-meshtastic-msg` inside the Node-RED base directory (where the `settings.js` file is located)
 2. Run `npm install ./node-red-meshtastic-msg`
 3. Edit `meshtastic-msg.js` and change the relative path of the Meshtastic library according to the existing directory structure.
 Example: `importSync("../node_modules/@meshtastic/js/dist/index.js")`.